-Fiskars Corporation held its Annual General Meeting for 2016 on March 9, 2016.
-The Chairman of the Board, the board members (with the exception of Karsten Slotte), the nominee to the Board of Directors (Jyri Luomakoski), the President and CEO and the Company's auditor were present at the meeting.
-The meeting approved the Annual Accounts, discharged the members of the Board and the CEO from liability, and decided on the dividend to be paid for the 2015 financial year.
-The Meeting also decided on the remuneration to be paid to the Board and elected the members, who will serve until the end of the Annual General Meeting in 2017.
-The Company's auditors were also elected, and remuneration was decided upon.
+Fiskars Corporation held its Annual General Meeting for 2017 on March 9, 2017.
+The Chairman of the Board, the Board members, the President and CEO and the Company's auditor were present at the meeting.
+The meeting approved the Annual Accounts, discharged the members of the Board and the CEO from liability, and decided on the dividend to be paid for the 2016 financial year.
+The Meeting also decided on the remuneration to be paid to the Board and elected the members, who will serve until the end of the Annual General Meeting in 2018.
+The Company's auditors were also elected, and their remuneration was decided upon.
 The Meeting authorized the Board to decide on the acquisition of own shares and transfer of own shares held as Treasury shares in accordance with conditions.
 Annual General Meeting documents are available on the Company's web pages for five years' time after each Annual General Meeting.